-The king of Swaziland has announced that his country’s name has changed to eSwatini.
+The king of Swaziland announced that his country’s name changed to eSwatini.

 The tiny landlocked nation in southern Africa gained full independence in 1968, after being a British protectorate since the early 1900s.
 But unlike some countries, it did not change its name.

 Meaning “place of the Swazi”, eSwatini is the Swazi language name for the country.
 The name Swaziland angered some citizens as it is a mix of Swazi and English.
 The move mooted for several years, with legislators considering the issue in 2015.
 Mswati III used the new name in previous official speeches.